Data Protection

 FileSystemPath | string | "./data-protection-keys" | Path for file system storage. |

-GetAllElementsCommand | string | "select get_data_protection_keys()" | Database command to retrieve keys.
-Returns rows with single text column. |
+GetAllElementsCommand | string | "select get_data_protection_keys()" | Database command to retrieve all keys.
+No parameters.
+Must return a set of rows with a single text column containing the key data. |

-StoreElementCommand | string | "call store_data_protection_keys($1,$2)" | Database command to store keys.
-Receives name and data as text parameters. |
+StoreElementCommand | string | "call store_data_protection_keys($1,$2)" | Database command to store a key.
+Receives two text parameters: $1 is the element name, $2 is the element data.
+Does not return anything. |

 EncryptionAlgorithm | string | null | Encryption algorithm.
 Uses default if null. |